Toreole/WalkingSim/readme.md

 - Unity 5.5.2f1
 - TextMesh Pro (free) 1.0.54
    - for easier text / object creation
 - (some parts of) Unity Standard Assets (Unity Essentials) 1.1.2

 ## How to use it?

 - fork this template into a new repository
 - start developing your game
    - make new object
    - make new features

 ## Version-History

 ### Todos / Bugs / Ideas

 Additional features:

 - menu
-- scripted audio
+- save / load
+- putting objects back into their default position
+- trigger for audio-logs / off-text
+- opening / closing doors / chests
+- keys unlocking doors
 - more complex examination
-  - turning of the object
+   - turning-types for different objects, etc.
 - etc.

-### Release 0.1 (work in progress)
+### Release 0.1 (3.
+April 2017)

 - first set of features
    - walking / turning / jumping
    - zoom / pickUp / examine
 - example scene
 - first release
    - primarily made for a course at the BTK for summer semester 2017

 ## Credits